EntradeO/Fill_the_Bag/README.md

 -------------------------------------------------------------------------------------------

-##USED TECHNOLOGY
+## USED TECHNOLOGY

 For the development of this project it was decided to use REACT for the frontend part and STRAPI for the backend part.

 --------------------------------------------------------------------------------------------

-##START
+## START

 Create a folder and follow the steps:

-..*Install REACT:
+..* Install REACT:

-...npx create-react-app [nome dell'app]
+... npx create-react-app [nome dell'app]
-...cd my-app
+... cd my-app
-...npm start
+... npm start

 for more details:(https://reactjs.org/)

-..*Install the library inside the ** React ** folder [Node-SASS](https://www.google.com):
+..* Install the library inside the ** React ** folder [Node-SASS](https://www.google.com):

-...npm install node-sass
+... npm install node-sass

-..*Install STRAPI:
+..* Install STRAPI:

-...npm install strapi@beta -g
+... npm install strapi@beta -g

 then create the new database

-...strapi new cms --quickstart
+... strapi new cms --quickstart

 for more details:(https://strapi.io/)

-..*Install the following plugin in the React for call to API STRAPI recommends
+..* Install the following plugin in the React for call to API STRAPI recommends

-...npm i axios
+... npm i axios

 If both steps are successful you are ready to download and configure the component that will take care of the rental system.

 --------------------------------------------------------------------------------

-##CONFIGURE STRAPI BACKEND
+## CONFIGURE STRAPI BACKEND

-..*Enter Strapi and add Categories and Products under Content Type Builder and filling them with the following fields.
+..* Enter Strapi and add Categories and Products under Content Type Builder and filling them with the following fields.

 ![alt text](https://github.com/EntradeO/Fill_the_Bag/tree/master/src/img/tabella4.png)